HHCHunter/Hitman-BloodMoney/README.md

 A collection of Open Source Tools that have been published for this game.

 ## CONFIG-FILES
-Self Written Documented Configuration files for the game
+Self Written, Documented, & Formatted Configuration files for the game.

+This includes the games completed undocumented HitmanBloodMoney.ini & HMGPAD.CFG